 Welcome to the wide world, Boris!
 On the strength of his astigmatism – or anyway the sense of purpose he derives from its exoticness – Boris seeks out a job supervising production in the plug department of a radio factory.
 In an enlightened society, this apparently counts as a diversion, which Boris is free to skedaddle when all of that paying attention to details becomes a little, well, tedious.
 Better sometimes, he concludes, not to know.
 About the cobwebs in an apartment where we do not want to have to always be cleaning, or the fuzzy (almost certainly polluted) glory of a sunset as we emerge from the factory rubbing our eyes.

-It’s a pretty sophisticated conceit, but I think we can trust our children to hold it for a bit while we are sanitizing our hands, and covering our mouths and our bases, and ordering free range French fries with that Coke.
-We look the other way when it suits us, of course, but it’s probably that much sweeter when we know what we’re missing.
+It’s a pretty sophisticated conceit, but I think we can trust our children to hold onto it for a bit while we are sanitizing our hands, and covering our mouths and our bases.

 As for Boris, he is hostage as much to old habits as convenience (who’s paying for all those turnip sandwiches?) though he does hold onto his glasses in the event he should ever need them.
 For any babies whose fingers need counting, or rosettes on a cake at the bakery.
 And Gudrun.
 Oh Gudrun!
 He’s going to need a cooler job.